pwndside/pwndside.github.io/content/posts/granny-htb.md

 draft: false
 hidemeta: false
 comments: false
-description: "Windows machine which has webDAV which allow us to put a reverse shell to gain RCE.
+description: "Windows machine which has webDAV which allow us to send a reverse shell to gain RCE.
 We have privesc thanks to the SeImpersonatePrivilege which can be exploited with tools like churrasco or JuicyPotato."
 canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs
 disableShare: false